The three components of a colour

 Colour gamut is a way of describing the full range of potential colours a system can reproduce.
-It may surprise you to learn that the range of colours achievable in CMYK is different to that you can achieve with RGB.
+It may surprise you to learn that the range of colours achievable in CMYK is different to the range you can achieve with RGB.

 This is partially because of the nature of the two different systems, but also (in the real world at least) as a consequence of limitations in our technology – screens aren’t always capable of producing the same range of colours as each other, and pigments reflect light at a non-uniform rate as you reduce their saturation.

 Finally, it’s worth looking at how different colours can affect the way we perceive other colours.
 A typical illustration of this features a mid-grey tone placed over a light grey background, and the same mid-grey tone shown over a dark grey background.

 The apparent brightness of the mid-grey is altered according to the context in which you see it – a trick of the eye, working to make sense of its surroundings.
 Hues works in the same way as tones when placed adjacent to other colours, allowing you to create different effects using the same palette of colours.